M66B/FairEmail/FAQ.md

 <br />
 *...
 Invalid security certificate (Can't verify identity of server) ...*

-This can be caused by using an incorrect host name, so first double check the host name in the advanced identity/account settings (setup step 1/2).
+This can be caused by using an incorrect host name, so first double check the host name in the advanced identity/account settings (tap Manual setup and more options).
 Please see the documentation of the email provider about the right host name.

 You should try to fix this by contacting your provider or by getting a valid security certificate